Automated Network Task Scheduling in rConfig V8

 Section titled “Key Takeaways”Comprehensive automation: Schedule configuration backups, compliance checks, snippet deployments, and system maintenance without manual intervention.

-Flexible targeting: Tasks target individual devices, categories, or tags, providing granular control over automation scope.
+Flexible targeting: Tasks target individual devices, command groups (categories), tags, agents, or rule-based Smart Groups (V8.2.1+), providing granular control over automation scope — including AND/OR/NOT composition across device attributes via Smart Groups.

 Reliable execution: Laravel’s scheduler and queue system ensure tasks execute reliably with automatic retry handling for transient failures.